TN 284 (08-26)

 5. Absent dependent's portion (effective 11/17/94)

-An absent dependent's portion of an augmented VA benefit the beneficiary receives on or after November 17, 1994, is not VA income to either the dependent or the beneficiary.
-This is true even if the beneficiary continues to receive the absent dependent's portion of the VA payment.
+An absent dependent's portion of an augmented VA benefit the veteran receives on or after November 17, 1994, is not VA income to either the dependent or the veteran.
+This is true even if the veteran continues to receive the absent dependent's portion of the VA payment and does not release it to them.

-For the policy on payments the beneficiary made to an absent dependent, see SI 00830.314C.6.
+For the policy on payments the veteran made to an absent dependent, see SI 00830.314C.6. in this section.

 6. Other payments to absent dependents (effective 11/17/94)

-EXAMPLE: Effective 11/17/94 an augmented Department of Veterans Affairs (VA) benefit without apportionment
+EXAMPLE: Effective 11/17/94 an augmented VA benefit without apportionment

-Robert Jones, age 17, and his father Raymond Jones are both SSI recipients who do not reside together.
-Mr. Jones receives a VA pension for $450 per month.
-The payment includes the beneficiary’s portion of $400 for Mr. Jones and the dependent’s portion of $50 for Robert (Mr. Jones’ only dependent).
-Because Robert is an absent dependent, the $50 Mr. Jones receives on Robert’s behalf is not income to himself or to Robert.
-However, Mr. Jones sends Robert a money order for $25 per month.
-The CR inputs $25 as child support (type “N” income) for Robert.
-The VARO verified that Mr. Jones' portion of the VA benefit is $400.
-The CR inputs $400 as VA pension based on need (type “E” income) for Mr. Jones.
+Scottie Jones, age 17, and their parent, Raymond Jones, are both SSI recipients who do not reside together.
+Raymond receives a VA pension for $450 per month.
+The payment includes the veteran's portion of $400 for Raymond and the dependents portion of $50 for Scottie (Raymond's only dependent).
+Because Scottie is an absent dependent, the $50 Raymond receives on Scottie's behalf is not income to Raymond or to Scottie.
+However, Raymond sends Scottie a money order for $25 per month.
+The CS inputs $25 as child support (type N income) for Scottie since support payments count as other unearned income and not VA income.
+The VARO verified that Raymond's portion of the VA benefit is $400.
+The CS inputs $400 as VA pension based on need (type E income) for Raymond.

 7. Dependent child (parents are divorced and dependent child lives with the veteran)

-The veteran is the beneficiary and the VA augments his or her VA payment for the dependent child.
+The veteran is the beneficiary and the VA augments their VA payment for the dependent child.
+Since the dependent lives with the veteran, the payment counts as income for the child.

 9. Dependent parent (veteran receives disability compensation)